 cont str = 'demo'; var i:int; len:int; begin len:= length(str); for i:=0 to len do begin write(str[i]); end; end;

-You may program in Pascal with Free Pascal, an object oriented port of Pascal, near the Turbo Pascal 7 from Borland.
-Can produce binary code or byte code for the Java virtual machine (JVM), is free and open source.
+You may program in Pascal with Free Pascal, an object oriented port, near Turbo Pascal 7 from Borland.
+It can produce binary code or byte code for the Java virtual machine (JVM), is free and open source.